k-privateai/k-privateai.github.io/_posts/2024-11-24-PDT - K-PAI seminar announcement - 03.markdown

 <blockquote>
 Anyone who attends two seminars will automatically be designated as a <font class="emph">K-PAI regular member</font>
 (unless they opt out)
-while attendees of any single seminar will automatically be designated as <font class="emph">K-PAI associate members</font>
+while attendees of any single seminar will be designated as <font class="emph">K-PAI associate members</font>
 (unless they opt out).
 Regular members enjoy exclusive benefits, including access to regular and special gatherings for networking and socializing, in addition to participation in official seminars.